ovh/docs/pages/platform/databases/postgresql_08_pool/guide.fr-fr.md

 ### Connect to a connection pool

-To establish a connection, you need to get informations about the pool:
+To establish a connection, get informations about the pool:

 ![Pools](images/postgresql_08_pool-20220411134051260.png){.thumbnail}